 ORNL DAAC's Soil Moisture Visualizer integrates ground-based, SMAP, and other soil moisture data into a visualization and data distribution tool.
 LP DAAC's AppEEARS offers another option to simply and efficiently extract subsets, transform, and visualize SMAP data products.
 See Tools for Data Access and Visualization for additional information.

 Data products can be visualized as a time-averaged map, an animation, seasonal maps, scatter plots, or a time series through an online interactive tool, Giovanni.
 Follow these steps to plot data in Giovanni: 1) Select a map plot type.
 2) Select a date range.
 Data are in multiple temporal resolutions and multiple temporal coverages, so be sure to note the start and end date to ensure you access the desired dataset.
 3) Check the box of the variable in the left column that you would like to include and then plot the data.
 For more information on choosing a type of plot, see the Giovanni User Manual.

 Data can be visualized in Worldview:

 As sediments go through the weathering process of freezing and thawing, the cohesion between the rock grains is reduced.
 This destabilizes the overall structure of the material, contributing to landslides.
-NASA's SMAP mission has a Level 3 product that quantifies the nature, extent, timing, and duration of landscape seasonal freeze/thaw transitions, which can help in the assessment of landslide potential.
+The SMAP mission has a Level 3 product that quantifies the nature, extent, timing, and duration of landscape seasonal freeze/thaw transitions, which can help in the assessment of landslide potential.